Spanish Guide for Baja Travelers

 To the (Paradise) Hotel, please. / Al hotel (Parasio), por favor.

-Or, if you want to Learn Spanish Like Crazy, Click Here!
+Or, if you want to Learn Spanish Fast, Click Here!